ksamuk/pixy/README.md

 ## Supported Organisms and Data Formats

-Currently, pixy only supports computation using biallelic SNPs (and invariant sites) from diploid organisms.
+As of version 2.0.0, pixy supports organisms with arbitrary ploidy as well as multiallelic sites.
 VCFs need to be compressed with bgzip and indexed with tabix.
+Both .tbi and .csi indexes are supported.

 ## Documentation